 Here is what the oat flour looks like after grinding it up:

-Good news — the idea worked and I came up with a really tasty, moist, easy-peasy gluten free muffin recipe.
+Good news — the idea worked and I came up with a really tasty, moist, easy-peasy Lemon Ricotta Gluten Free Muffins recipe.

 I chose lemon ricotta for the flavor because #1 – it’s delicious and #2 – it sounds kind of fancy.
 That way if you ever need to make gluten free muffins, say for family or to bring to a special brunch, you don’t have to say “I made gluten free muffins”, which translates to most people as “I made muffins from tree bark.”
 You can actually just leave out the gluten free part, if you want, and share these delicious muffins without worry.

-- 2 ½ cups of Quaker Gluten Free Quick 1-Minute Oats (from the canister)
+- 2 ½ cups Quaker Gluten Free Quick 1-Minute Oats

 - ½ cup sugar